 The two marked maps designated the route with a series of wey points with instructions.
 In daylight it would be fairly easy but at night it was a different matter.
 The roads on Salisbury plain are a mixture of gravel interspersed with Tarmac sections, the main difficulty is that often there are three roads running side by side, again accurate navigation is critical as the route often crossed over or looped back.
 Timings was at 30mph but in reality this is hard to achieve on the loose surface.
 The LSD earned it’s keep on these sections and I have to admit this was the highlight of the event for me.
 Eli was almost flawless on these sections although she was not sure at the time.
 We were fighting and swapping places on the road with the Triumph Dolomite of Chris Head and David Barwell and the Triumph Vitesse of Barry and Paul Marsh.
 We did miss one control on a hidden triangle and one wrong approach which cost us 300 penalties but others were having the same issues.
 At one point at the end of the second marked map there was 6 cars convoy, albeit travelling at speed as we had all made the same mistake.

 At one cross roads cars were seen to go every which way!
 We arrived and my instruction from Eli was clear, straight on, we took it at speed .
 At the cross roads was the Vitesse deciding which way to go and a little further on the Dolomite had wrong slotted into a very muddy track.
 We saw the correct turn and picked up the control point before the others could recover.
-A little further on was a series of turnings, we overshot by about 200 yds, returned to regaining the correct route picking up a control image_3board on the way and almost met the Vitesse head on.
+A little further on was a series of turnings, we overshot by about 200 yds, returned to regaining the correct route picking up a control board on the way and almost met the Vitesse head on.
 Slotting left up to the next control the Vitesse followed but missed the control board in their haste to chase us.
 We later learned that on the next section the Vitesse took a wrong turn and became beached.
 The Healey of Bernard Northmore would suffer the same fate.
 Both failed to finish.
 Two down!!
 We also learned that Rob Henchoz had been penalised for stopping insight of a control, several other crews were similarly penalised.
 All we had to do was to keep it tidy.

 Exiting Salisbury plain military roads towards the north the route instruction reverted to a mix of spot heights and grid references via at least one unmarked permissive byway, as this did not appear on the map it required good plotting and a degree of skill to select the correct route.
 Others fell foul here but Eli did not falter even when questioned by her Dad, are you sure!!
 She was right, of course, as we cruised into the control at the end of this section.